 The points created by AutoCAD Civil 3D are called Coordinate Geometry (COGO) points, which are very different from AutoCAD point nodes.
 COGO points, in addition to coordinate data, have a variety of properties associated with them, including point number, point name, raw (field) description, and full (expanded) description.
 COGO points can be stored in a project outside a drawing and referenced by multiple users.

 However, AutoCAD Civil 3D doesn’t include a built-in tool to convert points represented as AutoCAD text into COGO points.
-So, the following is a series of steps in order to achieve that goal:
+So, the below steps guides you how to achieve that goal.

 Create a new empty surface by right-clicking on Surfaces in Prospector as shown below.
 If the Prospector palette is not showing, click on the two red boxes as shown in the screenshot below so that they are highlighted.